 Contributions of Financial Assets - Contributions of financial assets, including unconditional pledges, are recognized in the appropriate category of net assets in the period received.
 The Foundation evaluates contributions for criteria indicating the existence of measurable barriers to entitlement for the contribution and the right of return to the donor.
 When a barrier to entitlement exists, the contribution is treated as a conditional contribution.
 If both the barrier to entitlement and right of return do not exist, the contribution is unconditional.
 Conditional pledges are not recognized until the conditions on which they depend are substantially met.
 Contributions of financial assets other than cash are recorded at estimated fair value.
 Contributions to be received after one year are discounted and recorded at the present value using a risk-adjusted rate of return.
 Amortization of the discount is recorded as additional contribution revenue in accordance with donor-imposed restrictions, if any, on the contributions.
-There were no contributions to be received after one year at June 30, 2023 or 2022.
-An allowance for uncollectible pledges was recognized for the year ended June 30, 2023 or 2022.
+There were no contributions to be received after one year at June 30, 2024 or 2023.
+An allowance for uncollectible pledges was recognized based on historical experience, as necessary.
+No allowance for uncollectible pledges was recognized for the year ended June 30, 2024 or 2023.